 At one point, Amazon Corporation implemented a “two-pizza guideline” whereby it limited the number of people who composed its teams to the quantity that could be fed with two pizzas.
 If you calculate that the people you plan to invite to your meeting constitute larger than a two-pizza group, ask yourself if all of them really, really, really need to be there.

 Don’t spring surprises on people.
 To give them a solid idea of what to expect, divide the meeting’s agenda into simple categories.
-For each item, name the individual in charge of it, indicate whether it will require action by the group, and provide an estimated duration.
+For each item, name the individual in charge of it, indicate whether it will require action by the group, and provide a brief (1-2 sentence) explanation of the item, and an estimated length of time for the discussion.
 (You’ll need to confirm these estimates with the responsible parties, of course).
 If you expect some or all of the group’s members to complete a task before they arrive, such as reading a report or generating possible solutions to a problem, tell them so clearly.
-If you Google “meeting agenda” you will find a wide variety of examples you can modify to include the information above.
+Here’s a link to a Google search for “meeting agenda”.
+As you can see, there are a wide variety of examples you can modify to include the information above.